- April 18, 2022

-This section of the abstract includes a general overview of what the writer seeks to achieve during the course of the research paper.
-Remember it ought to be as brief and concise as possible, hence, the writer is encouraged to finish writing the research paper entirely before coming back to write an abstract.
-That way, it will be easier for the writer to come up with brief summaries of the objectives of the research.
+This section of the abstract includes a general overview of what the writer seeks to achieve during the research paper.
+Remember it ought to be as brief and concise as possible; hence, the writer is encouraged to finish the research paper before coming back to write an abstract.
+That way, it will be easier for the writer to come up with summaries of the research objectives.

 The Research Methods

 This includes a brief overview of the method of approach used by the writer to conduct the research and come up with a tangible result regarding the problem of the research.
 The research methods which the writer uses under this veil include a case study, questionnaires as well as empirical research.

 This section of the abstract is aimed at providing a brief overview of the solution to the proposed question in the research as well as how this solution ought to be conducted or concluded.